BakedSoups/SoundBoard/readme.md

 ## To run on you system
 1. Clone the repo
-2. pip install pyautogui tkinter pillow
+2. pip install tkinter pillow pygame
 3. python main.py

 #Todo: